gregdferrell/phil-crawler/README.markdown

-# Introduction to Python - ud1110
+# PhilCrawler

-Udacity course ud1110 projects.
+PhilCrawler is wikipedia crawler that goes from one page to the next by finding the first link in the main body of the article.
+It ends when it comes to the philosophy article.

-## Projects
+It was created with the following technologies for the purpose of learning: Python and BeautifulSoup.

-<b>wikicrawler.py</b>
+### Todo:

-A wikipedia crawler that goes from one page to the next by finding the first link in the main body.
-Ends when it comes to the philosophy article.
+1. add unit tests